CBT for Schizophrenia (CBT-P):

 (A) Activating Events

-Often clients feel confused, frightened and overwhelmed by their disturbing symptoms (voices, frightening beliefs, etc).
-Therapy can help the client develop an understandable narrative (“what this all means”) about the problems that they are experiencing, their internal experiences and their responses.
+Often people feel confused, frightened and overwhelmed by their disturbing symptoms (voices, frightening beliefs, etc).
+Therapy can help develop an understandable narrative (“what this all means”) about the problems that they are experiencing, their internal experiences and their responses.
 Explaining this all in an understandable way can be very reassuring and lead to useful solutions and possibly new and more effective coping strategies.